RyuuSlayer/ReRedump/README.md

-# A cleanroom redump.org reimplementation using the 2009 source code
+# A reimplementation of redump.org using the 2009 source code

 # Project Setup